-Important: As you perform more in-place alters on a table, each subsequent ALTER statement or the SQL statements that execute against the tables with outstanding alters take more time to execute than the previous statement.
-Therefore, regularly identify outstanding in-place alters and then run dummy UPDATE statements to force the outstanding in-place alters to complete.
-You might want to identify the outstanding alters weekly or monthly, depending on your environment.
+Important: As you perform more in-place alter operation on a table, each subsequent ALTER statement or the SQL statements that run against the tables with outstanding alters take more time to run than the previous statement.
+To maintain efficient performance, regularly remove outstanding in-place alter operations.